-Change the Lookup Table That Maps IP Hosts to I-fields
+Change the Static ARP Table That Maps IP Addresses to I-fields

-The /usr/etc/hipmap command makes changes to the lookup table that is currently in memory.
+The /usr/etc/hipmap command makes changes to the static address resolution information (that is, the static lookup table) that is currently in memory.
+Any name or IPaddress used on the hipmap command line must already exist in the /etc/hosts database.